 Place a stitch marker in the final stitch of the row.
 Weave in all the ends before beginning the border.

-Remover stitch marker and begin the border by working “SC, CH 1, SC” in the corner (and in each corner.)
+Round 1: Remove stitch marker and begin the border by working “SC, CH 1, SC” in the corner (and in each corner.)
 Work Moss Stitch around.
 (Work 1 SC at the end of a row, CH 1, skip a row, SC into the end of the next row.)
 Join with a slip stitch to first SC, CH 1 and turn.

-Round 2 through 6: Work Moss Sitch around working “SC, CH 1 SC,” around the chain 1 space for each corner.
+Rounds 2 through 6: Work Moss Sitch around working “SC, CH 1 SC,” around the chain 1 space for each corner.
 Join with a slip stitch and turn for each round.

 See below for a link to a Youtube Tutorial if you need any help at all:

 Thank you so much for stopping by!
 Good luck with your Rainbow Blanket!
+XO, Tiffany

 *We are sponsored Stitch Ambassadors for Yarnspirations.com